-- (1) When an injured worker's attorney has given written notice of representation, prior or simultaneous written notice must be given to the worker's attorney under ORS 656.331: - (a) When the director or insurer requests the worker to submit to a medical examination; - (b) When the insurer contacts the worker regarding any matter which may result in denial, reduction or termination of the worker's benefits; or - (c) When the insurer contacts the worker regarding any matter relating to disposition of a claim under ORS 656.236. - (2) The director shall assess a civil penalty against an insurer who intentionally or repeatedly fails to give notice as required under section (1) of this rule. - (3) The insurer or the third party administrator must provide the pamphlet, "What Happens if I'm Hurt on the Job?," Form 440-1138 (Form 1138), to every injured worker who has a disabling claim with the first time-loss check or earliest written correspondence.
-For nondisabling claims, the information page, "A Guide for Workers Hurt on the Job," Form 440-3283 (Form 3283) may be provided in lieu of Form 1138, unless the worker specifically requests Form 1138.
+- (1) When an injured worker's attorney has given written notice of representation, prior or simultaneous written notice must be given to the worker's attorney under ORS 656.331 when: - (a) When $\pm$ The director or insurer requests the worker to submit to a medical examination; - (b) When tThe insurer contacts the worker regarding any matter which may result in denial, reduction or termination of the worker's benefits; or

-- (4) The insurer must provide Form 3283 to their insured employers for distribution to workers at the time a worker files a claim for workers' compensation benefits. completes a Form 801, for all claims filed.
-The Form 3283 may be printed on the back of the Form 801. - (5) The insurer must provide the "Notice to Worker," Form 440-3058 (Form 3058) or its equivalent to the worker with the initial notice of acceptance on the claim under OAR 436-060-0140(6)(7).
+- (c) When tThe insurer contacts the worker regarding any matter relating to disposition of a claim under ORS 656.236. - (2) The director shall assess a civil penalty against an insurer who intentionally or repeatedly fails to give notice as required under section (1) of this rule. - (3) The insurer or the third party administrator must provide the pamphlet, "What Happens if I'm Hurt on the Job?," Form 440-1138 (Form 1138), to every injured worker who has a disabling claim with the first time-loss check or earliest written correspondence.
+For nondisabling claims, the information page, "A Guide for Workers Hurt on the Job," Form 440-3283 (Form 3283) may be provided in lieu of Form 1138, unless the worker specifically requests Form 1138. - (4) The insurer must provide Form 3283 to their insured employers.
+The employer must provide the Form 3283 to the worker for distribution to workers at the time a worker files a claim for workers' compensation benefits.
+The Form 3283 may be printed on the back of the Form 801. - (5) The insurer must provide the "Notice to Worker," Form 440-3058 (Form 3058) or its equivalent to the worker with the initial notice of acceptance on the claim under OAR 436-060-0140(7).
 For the purpose of this rule, an equivalent to the Form 3058 must include all of the statutory and rule requirements. - (6) Additional notices the insurer must send to a worker are contained in OAR 436-060-0018, 436-060-0030, 436-060-0035, 436-060-0095, 436-060-0105, 436-060-0135, 436-060-0140, and 436-060-0180. - (7) When an insurer changes claims processing locations, third party administrators, or self-administration, the insurer must provide at least 10 days prior notice to workers with open or active claims, their attorneys, and attending physicians.
 The notice must provide the name of a contact person, telephone number, and mailing address of the new claim processor. - (8) The insurer must provide the worker an explanation of any change in the wage used that differs from what was initially reported in writing to the insurer.
-Prior to claim closure on a disabling claim, the insurer must send the worker a notice documenting the wage upon which benefits were based and work disability, if applicable, will be determined when the claim is closed.
+Prior to claim closure on a disabling claim, the insurer must send the worker a notice documenting the wage upon which benefits were based and w W ork disability, if applicable, will be determined when the claim is closed.
 The notice must also explain how the worker can appeal the insurer's wage calculation if the worker disagrees with the wage.
-The insurer shall resolve disputes regarding wage ealculations under OAR 436-060-0025(4).